 With the change and development coming to the place, the road to Laya has become essential to the highland livelihood and to end isolation from the rest of the country sustainably.

-The highland of Laya holds the huge potential of being tourist hotspots or one of the most sought tourist destination in the country.
+The highland of Laya holds the vast potential of being tourist hotspots or one of the most sought tourist destination in the country.
 Today the place falls within some trekking routes like Lingzhi-Laya trek.

 There other trekking routes from Laya to Wangdue or Bumthang via Lunana.
-These opportunities, if explored would bring in the standardization of farm stays and ultimately lead to improvement of the living standard.
+These opportunities, if explored, would bring in the standardization of farm stays and ultimately lead to improvement of the living standard.

 While better services can be provided to the visitors, there are other opportunities: commercialize local textiles and yak products.
 It would also help the community exhibit their indigenous lifestyles and products.

 The improved connectivity in Laya would mean reaching of required amenities to the community and the people will be encouraged to stay back in their homeland instead of resettling in lower places of Punakha and Wangdue, where they foresee future in towering building and urban enterprises.